 Hi, I’m Kath.
-I’ve been a member of Burnside Rugby Club since 2016, club Secretary since 2017, I’m the parent of a Jnr, and the wife of Snr player.
+I’ve been a member of Burnside Rugby Club since 2016, I was Club Secretary from 2021- 2017, I’m the parent of a Jnr, and the wife of Snr player.

-As the Child Safety Officer, it’s my job to be available to our members for anyone who wants to talk about concerns to do with children and young people.
+As the Child Safety Officer, it’s my job to be available to our members for anyone who wants to talk about concerns to do with children, young people & their families.

 You can chat with me confidentially, ask questions, or raise concerns.